microsoft/botframework-components/generators/generator-bot-empty/README.md

 > Yeoman generator for creating an empty bot built on the Azure Bot Framework & Composer.

-The Empty Bot template creates a bot built on the Azure Bot Framework and the Adaptive Dialog stack.
-It is designed to be used from [Bot Framework Composer][composer], and generates a bot containing only a root dialog and a initial greeting dialog.
+The Empty Bot template creates a bot containing only a root dialog and a initial greeting dialog.

 ## What this template is for